konz261/kmcp/README.md

 </p>

-KMCP is a compiler-driven [Model Context Protocol](https://modelcontextprotocol.io) framework that lets you build MCP apps for Kotlin Multiplatform targets (native, JVM, Android, iOS and JS).
+mcp4k is a compiler-driven [Model Context Protocol](https://modelcontextprotocol.io) framework for Kotlin Multiplatform.
 It automatically generates the runtime glue and schemas that LLMs need to interact with your code.

-Tools and prompts are functions - simply add annotations and let KMCP handle all the boiler-plate:
+Tools and prompts are functions - simply add annotations and let mcp4k handle all the boiler-plate:

 ```kotlin
 @McpTool